fretbuzz/mimir_snakemake_t2/README.md

 NOTE: Literally updating these instructions ATM.

 ## Mimir
-Mimir is an experimental apparatus designed to test the potential for anomaly-based data exfiltration detection in microservice-architecture applications.
+Mimir is an experimental system to evaluate the potential for graphical, anomaly-based data exfiltration detection in microservice-architecture applications.
 It creates a graphical representation of network communication and flags deviations from structural invariants.
 The goal is to detect data exfiltration, but it should also be effective at detecting other types of anomalous traffic, such as port scans or lateral movements by attackers.

 Please see the Wiki for full documentation on how to run the experimental apparatus (to acquire sample data) and for a full explanation of how to run the analysis pipeline.
 The explanation below is how to run the analysis pipeline with a pretrained model, but it's likely you'd want to generate your own model.